thomasgtaylor/how.wtf/content/post/2023-02-08-dynamodb-error-key-element-does-not-match-the-schema.md

 ---
-title: 'DynamoDB error: key element does not match the schema'
-date: 2023-02-08T00:00:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2023-02-08 00:00:00-04:00
 description: 'An error occurred (ValidationException) when calling the operation: The provided key element does not match the schema'
-categories:
-- Cloud
 tags:
-- AWS
+- aws
-- DynamoDB
+- dynamodb
+title: 'DynamoDB error: key element does not match the schema'
 ---

 **The provided key element does not match the schema** occurs when getting or deleting a record without providing all the proper key elements.